 Gentle Giants of Gujarat

-Like the blue whale, the migratory whale shark, or Rhincodon typus, which inhabits tropical and warm, temperate seas worldwide, feeds largely on plankton.
+Like the blue whale, the migratory whale shark, or Rhincodon typus, which inhabits both tropical and warm, temperate seas feeds largely on plankton.
 It does not attack humans, but people eat its meat.
 In China, for instance, it has been dubbed “tofu shark”; shark fin soup is a prized delicacy in Chinese cuisine.
-The fish can live up to a 100 years but produces offspring only once every few years.
+The fish can live up to one hundred years but produces offspring only once every few years.
 Overfishing, which can push populations of this species to ruinous lows, remains the biggest threat to its existence.

 By the turn of the 20th century, there was an international market for different parts of the whale shark—a set of fins alone could fetch close to $1,000.
 In Gujarat, the middlemen had moved in for the kill.
 The fish did have a local name, “barrel”—after the plastic drum used to haul it ashore.
 Yet scientists Pandey spoke to maintained that whale sharks did not visit these shores, so the slaughter could not be happening.

+The camera became a witness, a tool of reckoning in a place where silence had long enabled slaughter.
 Pandey’s crew went about filming the hunting of the whale shark.
-In 2000, the resulting documentary “Shores of Silence” won the Wildscreen Panda Award, the equivalent of the Oscar for natural history films (watch it here) One year later, after intense lobbying, the Indian government banned the killing of whale sharks.
+In 2000, the resulting documentary “Shores of Silence” won the Wildscreen Panda Award, the equivalent of the Oscar for natural history films.
+One year later, after intense lobbying, the Indian government banned the killing of whale sharks.

 That was not all.
-In 2002, at a gathering of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), even as the conference was winding down, the panel agreed to a re-vote on whale sharks.
+Recognition, once sparked, rippled outward—across borders, across bureaucracies, across the conscience of a global community.
+At the gathering of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) in 2002, even as the conference was winding down, the panel agreed to a re-vote on whale sharks.
 After watching Pandey’s documentary, an overwhelming majority voted to put the fish on a list of species not in immediate danger of extinction, but in need of trade restrictions in order to ensure their survival.

 In India, the whale shark was already on a par with the charismatic tiger, as far as legal protection goes.
-But three years into the ban, a survey along the Gujarat coast showed that even in Veraval, the hub of the whale shark fisheries, few knew of its status.
+But protection on paper means little if the name itself remains unknown, if the story hasn’t yet reached the shore.
+Three years into the ban, a survey along the Gujarat coast showed that even in Veraval, the hub of the whale shark fisheries, few knew of its status.

 A “Save the Whale Sharks” movement was launched in Gujarat in 2004, to change attitudes towards the fish that visits its shores from September to May.
-The campaign was a joint venture of the Wildlife Trust of India-International Fund for Animal Welfare (WTI-IFAW), Tata Chemicals Ltd and the Gujarat forest department.
+Conservation here was not just ecological—it was cultural, linguistic, spiritual.
+The campaign was a joint venture of the Wildlife Trust of India-International Fund for Animal Welfare (WTI-IFAW), Tata Chemicals Ltd and the Gujarat Forest department.

 Morari Bapu, a spiritual leader revered by many in Gujarat, became a campaign ambassador.
-At the launch, he spoke about the tradition of nonviolence and the idea of honouring guests.
+At the launch, he spoke about the tradition of nonviolence and the idea of honoring guests.
 Warming to the theme, he equated the visits of whale shark to a beloved daughter coming home to give birth to her child.
+The metaphor of the daughter reframed the whale shark not as a resource, but as kin—worthy of welcome, not extraction.

 With the play becoming a hit in the fishing villages, the fish known as “barrel” became vhali, meaning “dear one”, which was the name of the daughter in the play.
 A 4oft inflatable whale shark, which served as the backdrop, drew in the crowds.
 Inland, too, kids loved the life-sized model of vhali.
 They touched it and wanted to know more about the fish.